rampal-punia/python-tutorials/2_python_basics/6_tuples.md

 # Output: (1, 2, 3, 4, ..., 99, 100)
 ```

-Note: Using the bracket notation only (without the tuple()) will give a generator object not a tuple.
+Note: Using the bracket notation only (without the tuple()) will give a generator object and not a tuple.

 For example:

 ```python
 my_tuple = (item for item in range(1, 100))